vrugtehagel/yozo.ooo/src/docs/components/meta/property/index.md

 </script>
 ```

 Since the `.amount`{js} property is looked up on the component's state variable [`$`](/docs/components/$/), we can use it like any other live variable inside the component.
 This also means the component reacts to changes coming from outside the internal logic.
-If we wanted to disable that behavior, disallowing authors from setting the `.amount` property, but still allowing them to read it, we add the `readonly`{attr} attribute to the `<meta property=…>`{yz} tag.
+If we wanted to disable that behavior, disallowing authors from setting the `.amount`{js} property, but still allowing them to read it, we add the `readonly`{attr} attribute to the `<meta property=…>`{yz} tag.
 The component may still update `$.amount`{js} internally, so the click counter button keeps working just fine, but is then protected from any external changes.

 ## Usage notes